dataqueso/navigating-ml/_posts/2018-11-08-level1_practice.md

 ![bear face with hog](../images/bear_face_hog.png)

-*  Collect 50-100 images of bear faces from the web and square-pad them as done for the COCO images above.
+*  Collect 50-100 images of bear faces from the web and square-pad them.
 In addition, resize them to the same shape (228x228 for example).
 Observe, that in the code sample, the shape of the final image data for training will be (100, 228, 228) if 100 samples are collected.
 These constitute the "positive" training samples.

 An example of the image pre-processing (padding is up to you):